Look - Keyboard-First Launcher#

 • Press Enter to copy an item back to clipboard

-Note: Clipboard history is stored in-memory only and cleared when the app restarts.
+Note: Clipboard history is in-memory only and cleared on restart.
+File/folder copies (both Cmd+C and Cmd+P) are excluded from the history.

 Clipboard histories search example#